cgruver/tekton-pipeline-okd4/docs/pages/disconnected-install.md

-# WIP: Not ready to use
+# WIP - Testing on OKD 4.5

 The files for this installation are modified from: https://github.com/openshift/tektoncd-pipeline-operator